AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

      </Location>

     # Return from "Sign Out" generates response header directing you to "/", generating a 404 error
-    # The RedirectMatch resolves it correctly when modified for the target Community Site :
+    # The RedirectMatch resolves it correctly when modified for the target Community Site:
     RedirectMatch ^/$ http://[server name]/content/sites/engage/en.html
  ...
  </IfModule>